tuantoquq/GA-generate-timetable/README.md

 ### Constraint

-    1. No teacher can hold two classes at the same time (same lession)
+    1. No teacher can hold two classes at the same time (same lesson)
-    2. No classroom can receive two classes at the same time (same lession)
+    2. No classroom can receive two classes at the same time (same lesson)
     3. Each teacher can only teach one subject

 ### Constants